gildas-lormeau/zip.js/docs/interfaces/ZipWriterAddDataOptions.md

 > `optional` **crc32?**: `number`

 The CRC-32 checksum of the content.
-This option is ignored if the [ZipWriterConstructorOptions#passThrough](ZipWriterConstructorOptions.md#passthrough) option is not set to `true`.
+This option is ignored if the [ZipWriterConstructorOptions#passThrough](ZipWriterConstructorOptions.md#passthrough) option is unset or `false`, and it is the caller's to supply otherwise, since the checksum cannot be computed from data which is not decompressed.

-When the entry is AES-encrypted (see [ZipWriterConstructorOptions#encrypted](ZipWriterConstructorOptions.md#encrypted)), setting this option marks the entry as AE-1 and stores the checksum in the entry headers, e.g. when copying an AE-1 entry read with the [ZipReaderOptions#passThrough](ZipReaderOptions.md#passthrough) option.
+When the entry is AES-encrypted (see [ZipWriterConstructorOptions#encrypted](ZipWriterConstructorOptions.md#encrypted)), setting this option marks the entry as AE-1 and stores the checksum in the entry headers, e.g. when copying an AE-1 entry read with the [ZipReaderOptions#passThrough](ZipReaderOptions.md#passthrough) option, or when encrypting an entry read with that option set to `"compressed"`.
 Otherwise, the entry is marked as AE-2 and the checksum fields are set to 0.

 ***